+'''

 00039 'COMMAND CURSOR FILE' pline 'PRIORITY 30'

+'''

-By using the CURSOR subcommand, user-written prefix macros can specify a priority that is associated with cursor positioning.
+By using the CURSOR subcommand, user-written prefix macros can specify a priority associated with cursor positioning.
 The cursor is positioned at the location specified that has the highest priority when all pending prefix subcommands and any macros are executed.

-For more information on the CURSOR subcommand and various priorities associated with prefix subcommands and macros, see the CURSOR subcommand and the z/VM: XEDIT Command and Macro Reference chapter that describes "Prefix Subcommands and Macros."
+For more information on the CURSOR subcommand and various priorities associated with prefix subcommands and macros, see the CURSOR subcommand and z/VM: XEDIT Commands and Macros Reference chapter that describes "Prefix Subcommands and Macros".

-The rest of this chapter presents additional information which may be useful in writing prefix macros or tells you where the information can be found.
+The rest of this chapter presents additional information which can be useful in writing prefix macros or tells you where the information can be found.